 Google Drive has plenty of features for their users, such as 15GB of storage space (you can opt for a paid plan if you need more), integration with other Google services, mobile accessibility and you can even create different types of documents from scratch, without having to download any additional application.

-In the past few years, email fax services have evolved by integrating innovative features, and one of them is the ability to fax cloud-stored documents, not only from Drive but also from other popular services such as Drop and Dropbox.
+In the past few years, email fax services have evolved by integrating innovative features, and one of them is the ability to fax cloud-stored documents, not only from Google Drive but also from other popular services such as Drop and Dropbox.

 Whether you fax from a computer or your cell phone, you can quickly send a cloud documents with just a few clicks.
 There are many advantages to using this method of faxing.
 The obvious ones are that they make faxing faster and easier, but you can also access and edit your documents anywhere thanks to the Drive app so, if you want to make a quick change you can do it very quickly with your computer or phone.

-1. Fax Documents From A Gmail Account
+Fax Google Drive Documents From Gmail

-We’ve already written a guide on how to fax from a Gmail account, but in a nutshell, you can send and receive faxes using nothing but Gmail thanks to email fax services, companies that provide you with the power of their fax servers so can fax online using a virtual fax number.
+We’ve already written a guide on how to fax from a Gmail account, but in a nutshell, you can send and receive faxes using nothing but Gmail thanks to email fax services, companies that provide you with the power of their fax servers so can fax online using a Google fax number.

 This method of faxing has proved to be the next step in this still-used technology.
 It has led fax companies to start integrating powerful features to their services.
 One of them is the ability to “pull” documents from your linked Drive account.